exercism/go/concepts/interfaces/introduction.md

 ## Implementing an interface

-Any type that defines the methods in the interface automatically implicitly "implements" the interface.
+Any type that defines the methods of the interface automatically implicitly "implements" the interface.
 There is no `implements` keyword in Go.

 The following type implements the `Counter` interface we saw above.